dhrumilpatel30/University_admission_system-with-PHP/README.md

 The basic PHP backend based web application which contains the basic functionalities related to University Admmision System.
 The Link for the Video of the working will be posted soon.

+### Usage:
+The application uses php as its only language, which is the only installation required.
+The Database connection can be provided with MySQL database.